bmizerany/sinatra-activerecord/README.md

     # environment variable or the default sqlite://<environment>.db as the connection string:
     set :database, 'sqlite://foo.db'

-    # At this point, you can access the Sequel Database object using the
+    # At this point, you can access the ActiveRecord::Base class using the
     # "database" object:
     puts "the foos table doesn't exist" if !database.table_exists?('foos')